isocroft/beamzer-client/README.md

-﻿# BeamzerClient
+# BeamzerClient

-This This wrapper script makes use of the JS polyfill for Server-Sent Events located at https://github.com/amvtek/EventSource/ and makes it easy to manage several connections to *push notification* sources.
+This is a wrapper script and libarary which makes use of the JS polyfill for _Server-Sent Events_ located at https://github.com/amvtek/EventSource/ and makes it easy to manage several connections to *push notification* or *event* sources.
+This library can also be used inside *Web Workers* (Dedicated or Shared workers)

 ## Usage